American Battlefield Trust's map of the Battle of Middleburg

 This map was prepared by Philip Laino and appeared in an article entitled "Aldie, Upperville, and Middleburg" by Robert F. O'Neill, which was printed in Gettysburg Magazine, Issue No. 43.
 The American Battlefield Trust is currently working to preserve 5 acres associated with the fighting on Mount Defiance.

 Maj.
 Gen. J.E.B.
-Stuart, screening Lee’s invasion route, sparred with Pleasonton’s cavalry.
-On the June 17, Col. Alfred Duffié’s isolated 1st Rhode Island Cavalry Regiment was attacked by the brigades of Munford and Robertson.
-The 1st Rhode Island Cavalry was routed, taking about 250 casualties.
-On June 19, J. Irvin Gregg’s brigade advanced, driving Stuart’s cavalry one mile beyond the town at Mount Defiance.
+Stuart, screening Lee’s invasion route north toward Pennsylvania, sparred with Maj.
+Gen. Alfred Pleasonton’s Union cavalry.
+On the June 17, Col. Alfred Duffié’s isolated 1st Rhode Island Cavalry Regiment was attacked by the brigades of Thomas Munford and Beverly Robertson.
+The Rhode Island troopers were routed, taking heavy casualties.
+On June 19, J. Irvin Gregg’s cavalry brigade advanced, driving Stuart’s cavalry one mile west of town to Mount Defiance.
 Both sides were reinforced and mounted and dismounted skirmishing continued.
-Stuart was gradually levered out of his position but fell back to a second ridge, still covering the approaches to the Blue Ridge gap.
+Stuart was gradually pushed out of his position but fell back toward Upperville to a second ridge, still covering the approaches to the Blue Ridge Mountain gaps.